Dhanyambika/Updated_grocerystore/README.md

 # Updated_grocerystore
 This is the updated version of previous repository grocery store.
-Here there will be files having date as file name which contains all the details about that day.
+In this, there will be files having date as file name which contains all the details about that day.
 They are located in directory called files.
 One can add, update, see the total transaction, price of the groceries etc.